MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-quick-start-tutorial.md

     These steps are covered in the [Quickstart: Add Azure Information Protection to the Azure portal and view the policy](quickstart-viewpolicy.md).

-3. The Azure Information Protection client (classic) installed on your Windows computer (minimum of Windows 7 with Service Pack 1).
+3. The Azure Information Protection classic client installed on your Windows computer (minimum of Windows 7 with Service Pack 1).

 4. You're signed in to Office apps from one of the following categories: